ccano2011/Pokedex/README.md

 - Add background music
 - Potentially add a button that will redirect users to Bulbopedia from the Results page
+- Add a "landing page" for asthetic purposes

 ## Project Schedule